| | |

 Of course, the “c-word” is terrifying for any person, man or woman.
 But when cancer strikes the breast, it strikes a part of the body that for many women is at the heart of femininity.

-And in turn, having a mastectomy – that is, surgery to remove one or both breasts – can be a terrible blow on a woman’s self-esteem.
+And in turn, having a mastectomy – that is, surgery to remove one or both breasts – can be a terrible blow to a woman’s sense of self-worth.

 Knitted Knockers